 Legal jargon aside, this means that a camera drone cannot fly within 50m of your car, boat, caravan, house, warehouse or any other building that

-If your drone related issue doesn’t fall into these criteria, in current UK Law you have only one more logical place to turn to – the general law of trespass.
+If your drone-related issue doesn’t fall into these criteria, in current UK Law you have only one more logical place to turn to – the general law of trespass.
 For many, this would be the obvious place to seek recourse.
-After all, these drones are trespassing in your airspace after all – aren’t they?
+After all, these drones are trespassing in your airspace – aren’t they?

 In fact, the case of Bernstein v Skyviews & General Ltd EWHC QB 1, where a light aircraft would fly extremely low over a man’s property and take photographs was not deemed to be a trespass demonstrates that in reality, states that you only have rights to the airspace over your land to a height you can practically use.

 But never fear, progress appears to be imminent!
-A Parliamentary consultation, due to close in early 2019 is considering a number of options, some of which may help with our issue.
-The most interesting example is a proposition to force drone pilots to submit flight plans prior to take off, to ensure they do not interfere with any property.
-This would, in theory, allow land owners like you and I to object to their flight plans if they cause us unreasonable disturbance or loss – in Heathrow Runway 3 style.
+A Parliamentary consultation, due to close in early 2019 is considering several options, some of which may help with our issue.
+The most interesting example is a proposition to force drone pilots to submit flight plans before taking off, to ensure they do not interfere with any property.
+This would, in theory, allow landowners like you and me to object to their flight plans if they cause us unreasonable disturbance or loss – in Heathrow Runway 3 style.

 So, in answer to our initial question, the UK’s land law has not adapted very well to protect landowners from drones, and currently, there is very little you can do.
 Change, however, maybe on the horizon.